oceanprotocol/docs/content/tutorials/permissions.md

 - [Asset-level permissions](./allow-deny-lists) on consuming a specific asset.

+The fine-grained permissions features are designed to work in forks of Ocean Market.
+We have not enabled them in Ocean Market itself, to keep Ocean Market open for everyone to use.
+On the front end, the permissions features are easily enabled by setting environment variables.

 ## Introduction

 Some datasets need to be restricted to appropriately credentialed users.
 In this situation there is tension: